flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ### Organising the content

 Another unusual element from Xenos is its **triple memory architecture** (so much for emphasising the UMA...).
-Xenos relies on two different chips to render graphics, one is the **aforementioned 512 MB of GDDR3 DRAM** (which is shared with the CPU) and the other is a smaller but way faster memory chip residing within the same package (which only Xenos has access too).
+Xenos relies on two different chips to render graphics, one is the **aforementioned 512 MB of GDDR3 DRAM** (which is shared with the CPU) and the other is a smaller but way faster memory chip residing within the same package (which only Xenos has access to).
 The latter piece provides **10 MB of Embedded Dynamic RAM** (EDRAM) [@graphics-baumann].
 Curiously enough, EDRAM is not a new ingredient, having been found in the [Graphics Synthesiser](playstation-2#graphics), the [Graphics Engine](playstation-portable#graphics) and, most importantly, [Flipper](gamecube#graphics) (also ATI's invention).

 Those 512 MB store most - if not all - the materials Xenos needs to render a frame, including textures, shaders and many types of buffers as the game sees fit.
 On the other side, the 10 MB of EDRAM are left for small elements that require rapid access, such as the Z-buffer, the stencil buffer, the back buffer (intermediate frame buffer) and any other custom buffer if needed.
 This mitigates congestion from the shared GDDR3 RAM and speeds up operations that make use of those buffers.